bibi21000/jmx2munin/README.md

 and wait ...
 Data should appears on your master after a while.

+# Cassandra

+Add the following lines

+    [tomcat6_*]
+    env.url service:jmx:rmi:///jndi/rmi://127.0.0.1:9012/jmxrmi
+    env.query Catalina:*
+    env.ttl 30

+    [tomcat6_jvm_*]
+    env.url service:jmx:rmi:///jndi/rmi://127.0.0.1:9012/jmxrmi
+    env.query java.lang:*
+    env.ttl 30

+# Performances

+Collecting data with JMX is a heavy task.
+It's recomended to cache all calls to JMX (using the ttl env config).
+This can be a good idea, specially for remote hosts or when getting statistics for columns families.
+Gathering data from database can takes up to 30 seconds in my cluster.
+You can test it by passing "-debug 1" when launching jmx2munin.
+You can also use "-ttl 60" as parameter.

 # How to extend

 The jmx2munin.jar (located in /usr/share/munin) could help you to discover JMX metrics.

-Use the following command to get all metrics for the vassandra database :
+Use the following command to get all metrics for the cassandra database :

     java -jar jmx2munin.jar \
          -url service:jmx:rmi:///jndi/rmi://localhost:7199/jmxrmi \